dandean/gimmeuri/README.md

     require('gimmeuri')(path, cb);

 Do a better job with default mime-type parsing.
-May files should be "text/plain" but get returned as "application/octet-stream".
+Many files should be "text/plain" but get returned as "application/octet-stream".
 Markdown files, for instance.

 Provide an option for forced mime-type coercion: